 BCI has a successful track record of protecting bats in this region.
 We have excellent working relationships with key federal agencies, including the US Fish and Wildlife Service, the US Forest Service, the US Bureau of Land Management, the National Park Service, the Canadian Cooperative Wildlife Health Centre and others.
 Additionally, we are partnered with various state wildlife agencies, universities and other non-governmental entities to identify and implement meaningful, on-the-ground conservation actions.
 We work with key legislators and decision-makers to develop conservation policies at the national level.

-Although not impacted by WNS, the Florida bonneted bat (Eumops floridanus) is the most recent bat listed under the Endangered Species Act.
+Although not impacted by WNS, the Florida bonneted bat (Eumops floridanus) is the most recent bat listed as endangered under the Endangered Species Act.
 BCI is working with several key partners in Florida to conduct critical research to identify the habitat needs and distribution of this poorly understood creature.

 BCI also believes in celebrating conservation success.
 The lesser long-nosed bat, Leptonycteris yerbabuenae, has met many of the criteria needed to down-list it from “endangered” to “threatened.”
 BCI is working with state and federal agencies to permanently protect known roosting sites and, hopefully, remove this species from the Endangered Species list.